isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1762.md

 ---
-title: Xero - Xero Basic Implementation (XBI)
+title: XERO - Accounting Consultancy-Standard Subscription
 permalink: /productivity-solutions-grant/solutionrepo/solution1762
 ---

 ### Description

-Xero is online accounting software that allows small businesses to work in real-time with their accountant or bookkeeper, and build a trusted relationship through online collaboration.
-Xero allows you and your team to connect with your clients and with the right information, anytime, anywhere.
-Xero also connects seamlessly with hundreds of other apps to become the basis of a complete business solution.
+Xero is a cloud-based accounting software that connects people with the right numbers anytime, anywhere, on any device.
+For accountants and bookkeepers, Xero helps build a trusted relationship with small business clients through online collaboration, helping over 2 million+ subscribers worldwide transform the way they do business.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_MFP_Annex_3_CR_wef_2_Sept_2021_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Accounting_Consultancy_20200715_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria